Translation is an after-thought for most businesses.

 Incorrect Translation Leads to 12 Deaths

-Chemotherapy is no picnic, especially when you get 20 percent more than necessary.
+Chemotherapy is no picnic, especially when you get 20 percent more than usual.

 The radiologist, Joshua Anah, only made things worse by doubling down and denying any wrongdoing.